Rexavite 150 Side Effects

 Generic Name: ascorbic acid / iron polysaccharide

-Note: This page contains side effects data for the generic drug ascorbic acid / iron polysaccharide.
-It is possible that some of the dosage forms included below may not apply to the brand name Rexavite 150.
+Note: This document contains side effect information about ascorbic acid / iron polysaccharide.
+Some of the dosage forms listed on this page may not apply to the brand name Rexavite 150.

 Applies to ascorbic acid / iron polysaccharide: oral capsule